-- students recorded in another provider's HESA or ILR data for the same activity - students whose programme of study ended less than 14 days after it commenced - students whose programme of study commenced before the provider's first data return, or before the start of the academic year that falls 7 years prior to the year of the indicator.
+- 82. The following exclusions apply: - students recorded in another provider's HESA or ILR data for the same activity - students whose programme of study ended less than 14 days after it commenced - students whose programme of study commenced before the provider's first data return, or before the start of the academic year that falls seven years prior to the year of the indicator.